Automattic/woocommerce-payments/readme.txt

 Free to install with no set up fees or monthly fees.
 Payment processing fees start at 2.9% + $0.30/transaction for U.S.-issued cards.
 See all the [fees](https://docs.woocommerce.com/document/payments/faq/fees/).

+**Supported by the WooCommerce team**

+Our global support team is available to answer questions you may have about WooCommerce Payments installation, set up, or use.
+For assistance, [open a ticket on WooCommerce.com](https://woocommerce.com/my-account/create-a-ticket/?select=5278104).

 == Getting Started ==

 = Requirements =